energinet-singularity/scada-parser/README.md

 For anything else, please submit an issue or ask the authors.

 ## Version History

-* 1.1.4:
-    * Added a way to disable project related shaping of data.
-Therefore it is possible to pass any list of json from Kafka by setting this parameter to False.
-    * Added general documentation to the repository, mainly foccused on the README.md
-    * Added python standard logging to the script

 * 1.1.3:
     * First production-ready version